 The Nominating and Corporate Governance Committee shall then make a recommendation to the Board, who will determine whether or not to approve of the related party transaction, and if so, upon what terms and conditions.
 In the event a director has an interest in the proposed transaction, the director must recuse himself or herself from the deliberations and approval.

-Other than as disclosed below, during the last two fiscal years, there have been no related party transactions.
+During the last two fiscal years, there have been no related party transactions.

 ITEM 14 - PRINCIPAL ACCOUNTING FEES AND SERVICES

 Audit Fees